Zettlr/zettlr-docs/docs/en/reference/settings.md

 ### Font

 Here you can control how the font is displayed.
 The main font is the font used for all text.
-The LaTeX-engine will fetch this directly, so the name you type here must match exactly a font installed on your computer. **If the LaTeX-engine is unable to locate the font, it will spit out an error.
+The LaTeX engine will fetch this directly, so the name you type here must match exactly a font installed on your computer. **If the LaTeX engine is unable to locate the font, it will spit out an error.
 To know whether you've encountered such an error or another error that does not relate to the font, simply search for the font name you typed here in the error message.
 If your font name appears, there is a high chance that the font is called differently.
 Then please open your operating system's font preferences and check the name.**

-The font-size should be rather obvious.
+The font size should be rather obvious.
 The line height specifies the spacing between lines (this only applies to paragraphs).
-For instance a line height of 150 percent would create a space of half a line between the lines (i.e. each line is followed by a space 50 percent of a normal line height before the next line begins).
+For instance a line height of 150 percent would create a space of half a line between the lines (i.e., each line is followed by a space 50 percent of a normal line height before the next line begins).

 ## Manage Tags